Saidattu14/Bubbles-Popper/README.md

 ## Game rules

 * Bubbles appears at random positions on screen
-* Bubbles should stay alive for a random time period.
+* Bubbles stay alive for a random time period.
 * If a bubble bursts (times out) before the player pops it, the game is over.
 * Game score is the number of bubbles popped.